 The following procedures shall, absent extraordinary circumstances, be followed when a Complaint is properly filed in accordance with the procedures set forth above.
-Failure to follow any part of the above procedures shall render the Complaint void and shall not require a response or any other action by DSOL.
+Failure to follow any part of the above procedures shall render the Complaint void and shall not require a response or any other action by the Law School.